defano/wyldcard/README.md

 _This guide describes HyperTalk as implemented by this project; Apple's HyperCard implements a superset of the language features described within.
 Wherever a language feature provided by HyperTalk Java differs from HyperCard, an attempt has been made to note the difference._

 HyperCard's native language, _HyperTalk_, is a message-driven scripting language.
-Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) that contains a script offering a _handler_ for the given message.
-HyperCard automatically sends messages (like `mouseEnter` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts or to themselves, too.
+Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) that contains a script providing a _handler_ for the received message.
+HyperCard automatically sends messages (like `mouseEnter` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts (or to themselves), too.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string of characters and interpreted as a number, boolean, or list depending on context.
 HyperCard does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.